historic-trails/website/sites/ocate-creek-crossing-in-mora-county.md

 {% include figure.html
   class="img-left"
   width="49%"
   caption="San Jose de Garcia is a church in Las Trampas, New Mexico, a town approximately 32 miles southwest of Taos.
 This church was built sometime between 1760 and 1776 by the Spanish.
 San Jose de Garcia church is widely accepted as a historic church in New Mexico.
-Churches with these old spanish architerctural designs often fused with the local adobe styles of the native residents in the are" image-url="san-jose-de-garcia-las-trampas.jpg" source-url="https://www.kunm.org/post/preserving-new-mexicos-historic-churches"
+Churches with these old spanish architerctural designs often fused with the local adobe styles of the native residents in the area." image-url="san-jose-de-garcia-las-trampas.jpg" source-url="https://www.kunm.org/post/preserving-new-mexicos-historic-churches"
 %}